 Recommendation: Optimize digital experiences and keep expanding digital infrastructure as a differentiator that delights your customers.
 Generate demand by creating more options for payment, pick up, and delivery and allay customer concerns for safety and cleanliness.

-Mobile traffic growth decelerates and share drops with people sheltering-in-place and using desktop more during COVID-19
+Mobile traffic growth decelerated and share drops with people sheltering-in-place and using desktop more during COVID-19, but it will come back strong when the economy reopens

 We mentioned that the COVID-19 Pandemic has made changes to the digital landscape and this is a fine example to prove it.
 While businesses have stressed on optimizing their mobile websites and rightly so, during COVID-19, due to a drop in demand and people working from home, desktop websites experienced a surge and took over mobile websites in terms of traffic ratio.
 Based on our research data and this trend, having the perfect balance of both desktop and mobile websites is the trick to ensure your business is visible to customers at all times.